Kirby and the Forgotten Land

-is a 2022 platform video game developed by HAL Laboratory and published by Nintendo for the Nintendo Switch.
-It is the thirteenth mainline installment in the Kirby series, as well as the first game in the series in full 3D, excluding spin-offs.
-The player controls Kirby in an adventure through the titular forgotten land called the New World to rescue Waddle Dees kidnapped by the ferocious Beast Pack.
+is a 2022 action-platform game developed by HAL Laboratory and published by Nintendo for the Nintendo Switch.
+It is the thirteenth mainline installment in the Kirby series, second on the Switch, as well as the first game in the series in full 3D, excluding spin-offs.
+The player controls Kirby in an adventure through the titular forgotten land to rescue Waddle Dees kidnapped by the ferocious Beast Pack.
 To complete each stage to save the Waddle Dees, Kirby can use a wide range of copy abilities to help battle enemies and progress.

 Kirby and the Forgotten Land was well received by critics, praising its graphics, level design, gameplay, soundtrack, and amount of content, with some calling it among the best games in the series.
-Minor criticism was directed towards Kirby's control and repetitive mini-bosses.
-As of December 31, 2022, Kirby and the Forgotten Land has sold over 6.12 million copies worldwide, making it the best-selling game in the series as well as one of the best-selling games on Nintendo Switch.
+Minor criticism was directed towards the limited movement options and controls and repetitive mini-bosses.
+The game was a commercial success, selling over 7.52 million copies by March 2024, making it the best-selling game in the series and one of the best-selling games on the Switch.